Telefonica/mistica-ios/Mistica/Source/Components/Filter/README.md

-#  SegmentSelector
+#  Filter

-`SegmentSelector` is used to render a scrollable selector that will typically be placed below the navigation bar, and which is used to let the user select one segment among a list of them.
+`Filter` is used to render a scrollable selector that will typically be placed below the navigation bar, and which is used to let the user select one segment among a list of them.
 You will typically use the selected segment to filter or categorize the content below.

 ![demo static](./docs/images/demo.png)